 But hay, there is another story behind this recipe.
-This is not a story about chicken recipe, this is a story about overcoming your fears.
+This is not a story about chicken recipe, this is a story about overcoming my fears.
 Yep, overcoming butchering fears.
 My fears of hammering chicken breasts!!!.

-I need to admit that I hated hammering those innocent chicken breasts and I was about to ask my butcher for chicken scallopini for this recipe.
+I have to admit that I hated hammering those chicken breasts and I was about to ask my butcher for chicken scallopini for this recipe.
 Instead, I took a deep breath and decided to do it myself.
 I have no issues in slicing, cutting or eating chicken but I do not know why pounding is another thing.